 + Focus on building a healthy and strong foundation

 The goal isn’t to train for a personal best.
 First trimester exercises should help provide the best start for both you and your baby.
 You want a body that can stand up to the demands of pregnancy, labor and motherhood!
-Moderate cardio, abdominal breathing exercises and gentle strength exercises will help you reach this goal.
+Moderate cardio, core breathing exercises, mobility exercises and gentle strength exercises will help you reach this goal.

 + 150 minutes of moderate and low-impact exercise per week.

 That’s how much most health authorities suggest that pregnant women get per week.
 These 150 minutes are best done as five 30-minute workouts, however, an early pregnancy workout can be tough, and you might prefer to exercise for 10– 20 minutes a few times throughout the day, when symptoms such as nausea and fatigue allow.
-It’s totally up to you, so listen to your body!
+It’s totally up to you!

 + Start each session by asking yourself how you are feeling, and adjust your workout accordingly